markschl/seqtool-docs/docs/trim.md

 Trim sequences on the left and/or right (single range) or extract and concatenate several ranges

-Masks the sequence within a given range or comma delimited list of ranges by converting to lowercase (soft mask) or replacing with a character (hard masking).
-Reverting soft masking is also possible.

 ```
 Usage: st trim [OPTIONS] <RANGES> [INPUT]...